I-AM-SPEX/rh_backend_projects/README.md

 # My roadmap.sh backend solutions
-This repo was made for me to learn python by building the backend projects on roadmap.sh
+This repo was made for me to learn python and solidify my javascript understandng by building the backend projects on roadmap.sh

 ## Setting Up
 First, clone this repository